LiquidSi1k/SmartSummarize/README.md

-PromptVerse APP
+SmartSumarize APP

-Discover and share AI-Genetarated Prompts
+AI summarizer by simply copy and paste articles found on the internet

 Tech Stack